If you’ve been on our website for more than 2.47 seconds, then you’ve probably already figured it out — we like SiteGround.

 One of the interesting conundrums of reviewing web host companies is that many readers (errantly) assume that local data centers will always trump data centers stationed overseas or in an adjacent country.
 And it’s easy to see why.

-Luckily, SiteGround’s North American data centers are located in Chicago and deliver incredibly fast speeds to the country’s Northern neighbors (a.k.a.
+Luckily, SiteGround’s North American data centers are located in Iowa and deliver incredibly fast speeds to the country’s Northern neighbors (a.k.a.
 YOU!)

 Here are some of our test results from Toronto and Montreal: